marcinjahn/air-quality-sensor/notes.md

 - sensor is ready to work after 30s.
 Program needs a constant 30s delay after boot.
 - 7805 also requires a capacitor for voltage filtering
-- variables used in both main program and interrupts should be `volatile`